prasquin/AirPi/README.md

   * See the 'boot' directory for more info.
 * Added 'Notifications' module which allow messages to be sent when errors occur.
 Includes email, SMS and tweet.
   * Controlled by 'cfgs/notifications.cfg'.
+* Added warning if GPS socket not detected at script startup.
 * Added the following new options to 'cfg/settings.cfg':
   * Greater control of LED behaviour.
   * Can disable error messages printed to screen.